nikjft/niks-google-docs-templates/README.md

 # Nik's Google Docs Templates
+*For Google Workspace*

 This is a Google Workspace add-on which lets you insert Google Docs files within your Google Drive into an existing document, thereby giving you modular templates to build files from.